 “Whoa!
 Also back from the dead!”
 Toji said.

 “Sorry I didn’t get her earlier,” the American boy said.
-“I had to go and get Mary.”
-Patrick was dressed in a camouflage uniform similar to the Alliance soldiers while Mary wore a blue hospital robe.
+“I had to go and get Mari.”
+Patrick was dressed in a camouflage uniform similar to the Alliance soldiers while Mari wore a blue hospital robe.
 Her right eye was bandaged, but she still wore her red-framed glasses over her eyes and her right foot was in a cast.
 “Hello, everyone!”
-Mary said cheerfully.
+Mari said cheerfully.